The 11 rules of life for small businesses….

 During the heady days of early success, it can be easy to assume that expansion is wise when actually, it isn’t.
 Slow and steady growth is the key to long-term success as many small and indeed larger organisations can attest.

-In fact, one of the single biggest reasons for business failure is expanding too quickly.
+In fact, one of the single biggest reasons that small businesses fail is expanding too quickly.

 Before you look to expand, a solid customer base and reliable cashflow needs to be established.